Name: Frankie Perazzola

 What's a typical day for you?
 Everyday is different but, I always start my day with stretching/meditation and a nice a cup of coffee.
 I make it a point to workout everyday and keep my mind right.
 I am in the process of starting my own consulting business ,so I have definitely been busy with paperwork and building my brand.

 How long have you known you are living with FA?
-Its been one year!
+It has been a little over two years!
 I was officially diagnosed in June of 2015 at the age of 22.

 Are there any others with FA in your family?
 Nope!
 I like to think of myself as being the lucky one in the family (:

 What do you like to do to stay active and what type of exercises work for you to stay strong?
 I work with a personal trainer who helps modify my weight lifting routine and focuses on keeping me strong.
-When I don’t workout with my trainer, I walk on the treadmill for as long as I can, ultimately until my legs give out.
-I also do lots of stretching, yoga and meditation because it helps me in maintaining a limber body and strong mind.
+Also, I do physical therapy 2x a week for about 2 hours.
+Lots of stretching, yoga and meditation because it helps me in maintaining a limber body and strong mind.

 Do you have any hobbies or special interests?
 Cooking, reading and writing are all passions of mine.
 I enjoy cooking because it is something I feel in my soul and feel like I am physically giving someone my love and creativity.
 In a way, cooking has become therapeutic and I am forever grateful.
 I push myself in the kitchen physically and mentally and the finished product is always an accomplishment.
 There is a feeling of pride and exhaustion when finally get to eat what I have created.
 Its the only time I know my limits are endless in what I can create.